Oxford English Dictionary: Reception and criticism

 Harris also faults the editors' "donnish conservatism" and their adherence to prudish Victorian morals, citing as an example the non-inclusion of "various centuries-old 'four-letter words'" until 1972.
-However, no English dictionary included such words, for fear of possible prosecution under British obscenity laws, until after the conclusion of the Lady Chatterley's Lover obscenity trial in 1960.
+However, no English dictionary included such profanity, for fear of possible prosecution under British obscenity laws, until after the conclusion of the Lady Chatterley's Lover obscenity trial in 1960.
 The Penguin English Dictionary of 1965 was the first dictionary that included the word fuck.
 Joseph Wright's English Dialect Dictionary had included shit in 1905.

 The OED's claims of authority have also been questioned by linguists such as Pius ten Hacken, who notes that the dictionary actively strives toward definitiveness and authority but can only achieve those goals in a limited sense, given the difficulties of defining the scope of what it includes.

 Founding editor James Murray was also reluctant to include scientific terms, despite their documentation, unless he felt that they were widely enough used.
-In 1902, he declined to add the word "radium" to the dictionary.
+In 1902, he declined to add the word radium to the dictionary.

+Research using the OED

+The OED has been used to support research in fields such as linguistics, psycholinguistics, and psychology.
+Examples include the extension of word meanings via metaphor, the evolution of measurement terms like "foot" from concrete to abstract meanings, and the identification of systematic patterns in word blends (e.g., "brunch" from a blend of "breakfast" and "lunch").

+The OED in popular culture

+The 2020 novel The Dictionary of Lost Words by Pip Williams centres on the creation of the OED, the fictional narrator spending much time in the Scriptorium as a child, the daughter of a fictional widowed lexicographer, and later becoming an assistant there.
+It has been adapted for the stage, and a television series is planned.